benbahrenburg/benCoding.BasicGeo/IOS/README.md

 * staleLimit - seconds provided to determine if the output should be considered stale.
 This is used in generating the slate boolean indicator included in the results.
 * accuracy - specifies the requested accuracy for location updates.
 * distanceFilter - the distance in meters the location monitor should wait before triggering the change event.
+* timerInterval - (optional) monitor timer in seconds.
+If a positive number is provided, the monitor timer will be enabled and repeat at the interval provided.

 <b>Listeners:</b>
 * error - this listener is triggered when an error happens during the monitoring process
 * start - this listener is triggered when the startMonitoring method has completed successfully
 * stop - this listener is triggered when the stopMonitoring method has completed successfully
 * change - this listener is triggered when the monitor detects the device has crossed a threshold such as the distanceFilter
+* timerFired - this listener is triggered when the montir timer, if engaged, is elapsed.

 <b>Sample</b>